kubernetes-sigs/kubespray/docs/centos8.md

-# RHEL / CentOS 8
+# CentOS 8

-RHEL / CentOS 8 ships only with iptables-nft (ie without iptables-legacy) The only tested configuration for now is using Calico CNI You need to use K8S 1.17+ and to add `calico_iptables_backend: "NFT"` to your configuration
+CentOS 8 ships only with iptables-nft (ie without iptables-legacy) The only tested configuration for now is using Calico CNI You need to use K8S 1.17+ and to add `calico_iptables_backend: "NFT"` to your configuration